Lurking within the tunes that you already play are ideas waiting to be used.

 You might say the repetition is the obsession and the chromaticism is the torment.

-Also, overall there’s a juxtaposition between the general falling chromatic melody and a hidden ascending melody that loosely goes B D D# E. (B on the A sections, D at the start of the bridge, D# ‘love to you’, E at the end)
+Also, overall there’s a juxtaposition between the general falling chromatic melody and a hidden ascending melody that loosely goes Bb Db D Eb.
+(Bb on the A sections, Db at the start of the bridge, D ‘love to you’, Eb at the end)

 So now you know all that, you could take any one of those ideas and use it to write a tune, or maybe it might help with improvising on this tune.
 So you can play from the feeling, or any of those ideas: opposites, contrast, major/minor, ascending/descending, repetition/chromaticism, obsession and torment!

-Maybe that’s a more interesting place to start from than, ‘I’m using C lydian and then the altered scale’.
+I think that’s a vastly more interesting place to start from than: ‘I’m using lydian and then the altered scale’.

 So, when somebody asks you, ‘What are you using on the A section?’, you should say, ‘Obsession and Torment’.

-*Ok, maybe he didn’t think any of this stuff, and it’s all analytical nonsense.
+*Ok, maybe he didn’t think any of this stuff, and it’s all analytical nonsense (I’m firmly in the camp of thinking he knew exactly all of this).
 That said, if any of this nonsense makes you write a tune, or play, or think differently, then it’s useful nonsense.